josephmate/EpicFreeGamesList/README.md

     2. otherwise use productSlug with /home removed from the end
     3. otherwise use urlSlug
     4. manually resolve and weirdness
-3. Use epic's graphql api to get the rating using the sandboxId
+3. Use epic's graphql api to get the rating using the epic game's namespace as the sandboxId (`getProductResult`)

 # Research